F0lak/dm_open_ref/ref/skin/macros.md

 Left analog click
 `GamepadR3`
 Right analog click
-Directional buttons+ only one can pressed at a time, and the diagonal buttons are virtual.
+Directional buttons: only one can pressed at a time, and the diagonal buttons are virtual.
 `GamepadUp`
 Up button